microsoft/Azure-Kinect-Sensor-SDK/docs/testing.md

 After compiling, stress tests can be run using "ctest -L stress" in the build directory.

-> At the moment the Azure Kinect SDK does not have any stress tests.
-There are however some 'stress' like tests running as unit tests that run for several seconds to impact threading and timing related issues.
+**NOTE:** *At the moment the Azure Kinect SDK does not have any stress tests.
+There are however some 'stress' like tests running as unit tests that run for several seconds to impact threading and timing related issues.*

 ### Perf Tests